Reliable CBD Product Testing: Regulation, Usage and Testing of Cannabis and Cannabinoids

 Contradictions between Federal and State laws have given rise to significant legal and business issues which currently plague the marijuana industry beyond the usage of Industrial Hemp in regulated products.

-Let CPT℠ assist in the testing of your Cannabis-derived raw materials and Cannabinoid-containing products.
+Let CPT℠ assist with your CBD Product Testing from your Cannabis-derived raw materials to the final Cannabinoid-containing products.

 CPT℠ is an ISO/IEC 17025 accredited laboratory for conducting Cannabinoid Content Testing in raw materials and finished products.
 We can assist in determining the quality and legality of your raw materials and finished products regardless of their form.